 How do I make the payment to the NCUA?

-All federal credit unions are encouraged to sign up to pay their invoices through Pay.gov (opens new window).
+All federal credit unions are encouraged to sign up to pay their invoices through Pay.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 This website allows for secure, seamless payments to the NCUA and other participating government agencies.
 Using Pay.gov ensures your credit union’s payment will be made accurately and on-time.

 For federal credit unions signed up to pay through Pay.gov, no further action is required.
 Payments will occur automatically on the due date.